POWER Home Efficiency Grant Program

 "Greg is really in your corner.
 Take advantage of this program."

 POWER is now offering more financial assistance than ever, thanks to a new grant from the City of Oberlin's Sustainable Reserve Fund (SRF).
 All Oberlin residents, including those who rent their homes, are eligible for POWER's free services.

-POWER Board Chair Gene Matthews, Energy Advocate Greg Jones, and City of Oberlin Sustainability Manager Linda Arbogast
+Former POWER Chair Gene Matthews, Energy Advocate Greg Jones, and City of Oberlin Sustainability Manager Linda Arbogast

 How Does it Work?

 When you work with Energy Advocate Greg Jones to have an energy audit performed on your home, you automatically qualify for rebates that can cover up to 60% of the cost of weatherization from qualified local contractors.